yooian/cheeto-bot/README.md

 ## Basic Functionalities

-`cheeto`: Get a random picture of Cheeto from a database of user-uploaded Cheeto pictures!
+`!cheeto`: Get a random picture of Cheeto from a database of user-uploaded Cheeto pictures!

-`daily`: Get a daily picture of Cheeto!
+`!daily`: Get a daily picture of Cheeto!

-`upload`: Upload your own picture of Cheeto for others to see and use!
+`!upload`: Upload your own picture of Cheeto for others to see and use!

 ### Resources